tsgates/arch-wiki-markdown/wiki/Secure_Shell.md

     Banner /etc/issue

+> Tip:

-Tip: You may want to change the default port from 22 to any higher port (see security through obscurity).
+-   You may want to change the default port from 22 to any higher port (see security through obscurity).
 Even though the port ssh is running on could be detected by using a port-scanner like nmap, changing it will reduce the number of log entries caused by automated authentication attempts.
 To help select a port review the list of TCP and UDP port numbers.
+You can also find port information locally in /etc/services.
+Select an alternative port that is not already assigned to a common service to prevent conflicts.

-Tip:Disabling password logins entirely will greatly increase security, see SSH Keys for more information.
+-   Disabling password logins entirely will greatly increase security, see SSH Keys for more information.

 > Managing the sshd daemon

+The SSH daemon comes with different systemd unit files.

-You can start the sshd daemon with the following command:
+You can start the daemon for immediate usage and/or enable it for next startup as follows:

     # systemctl start sshd

-You can enable the sshd daemon at startup with the following command:

     # systemctl enable sshd.service

+See SystemD#Using_units

 Warning:Systemd is an asynchronous starting process.
 If you bind the SSH daemon to a specific IP address ListenAddress 192.168.1.100 it may fail to load during boot since the default sshd.service unit file has no dependency on network interfaces being enabled.
 When binding to an IP address, you will need to add After=network.target to a custom sshd.service unit file.
-See Systemd#Replacing provided unit files.
+See Systemd#Editing provided unit files.

-Or you can enable SSH Daemon socket so the daemon is started on the first incoming connection:
+Alternatively to the service used above, the SSH daemon supports socket activation.
+Using it implies that systemd listens on the SSH socket and will only start the daemon process for an incoming connection:

+    # systemctl start sshd.socket
     # systemctl enable sshd.socket

-If you use a different port than the default 22, you have to set "ListenStream" in the unit file.
+If you use a different port than the default 22 with socket activation, you have to set "ListenStream" in the unit file.
 Copy /lib/systemd/system/sshd.socket to /etc/systemd/system/sshd.socket to keep your unit file from being overwritten on upgrades.
 In /etc/systemd/system/sshd.socket change "ListenStream" the appropriate port.

+Warning:Using sshd.socket effectively negates the ListenAddress setting, so using the default sshd.socket will allow connections over any address.
+To achieve the effect of setting ListenAddress, you must create a custom unit file and modify ListenStream (ie.
+ListenStream=192.168.1.100:22 is equivalent to ListenAddress 192.168.1.100).
+You must also add FreeBind=true under [Socket] or else setting the IP address will have the same drawback as setting ListenAddress: the socket will fail to start if the network is not up in time.

 > Connecting to the server

 To connect to a server, run:

     $ ssh -p port user@server-address

+> Protecting SSH

+Allowing remote log-on through SSH is good for administrative purposes, but can pose a threat to your server's security.
+Often the target of brute force attacks, SSH access needs to be limited properly to prevent third parties gaining access to your server.

+-   Use non-standard account names and passwords
+-   Only allow incoming SSH connections from trusted locations
+-   Use fail2ban or sshguard to monitor for brute force attacks, and ban brute forcing IPs accordingly

+Protecting against brute force attacks

+Brute forcing is a simple concept: One continuously tries to log in to a webpage or server log-in prompt like SSH with a high number of random username and password combinations.
+You can protect yourself from brute force attacks by using an automated script that blocks anybody trying to brute force their way in, for example fail2ban or sshguard.

+Deny root login

+It is generally considered bad practice to allow the user root to log in over SSH: The root account will exist on nearly any Linux system and grants full access to the system, once login has been achieved.
+Sudo provides root rights for actions requiring these and is the more secure solution, third parties would have to find a username present on the system, the matching password and the matching password for sudo to get root rights on your system.
+More barriers to be breached before full access to the system is reached.

+Configure SSH to deny remote logins with the root user by editing /etc/ssh/sshd_config and look for this section:

+    # Authentication:

+    #LoginGraceTime 2m
+    #PermitRootLogin yes
+    #StrictModes yes
+    #MaxAuthTries 6
+    #MaxSessions 10

+Now simply change #PermitRootLogin yes to no, and uncomment the line:

+    PermitRootLogin no

+Next, restart the SSH daemon:

+    # systemctl restart sshd

+You will now be unable to log in through SSH under root, but will still be able to log in with your normal user and use su - or sudo to do system administration.

 Other SSH clients and servers
 -----------------------------